fmatter/langdoc-script-collection/README.md

     * tags (check mkdocs.yaml and add if neessary)
     * requirements

-Look at existing scripts to compare.
-Run `mkdocs serve` and visit [`localhost:8000`](http://localhost:8000).
+Look at existing scripts and their documentation to compare Run `mkdocs serve` and visit [`localhost:8000`](http://localhost:8000).
 Finally, create a pull request.